SublimeText/AdvancedNewFile/README.md

 To begin at the home directory simply start with `~/` like you would in the shell.

 #### Aliases:
 You can create an alias to quickly navigate to a directory.
 Simply type in the alias followed by a colon.
 Then specify the path as you would normally.
-Note, in an event a specified alias conflicts with a [predefined alias](https://github.com/skuroda/Sublime-AdvancedNewFile#predefined-aliases), the predefined alias will take precedence.
+Note, in an event a specified alias conflicts with a [predefined alias](https://github.com/skuroda/Sublime-AdvancedNewFile#predefined-aliases), the specified alias will take precedence.

 Alias paths may be relative or absolute.
 If relative, the current view will be used as the base location.
 If the current view does not exist on disk, the home directory will be used as the base.
 When specifying absolute paths, be sure to use the system specific style (e.g. Windows `C:\\Users\\username\\Desktop`, OS X and Linix `/home/username/desktop/`).
 In addition, you may specify an alias from the home directory by using `~/`.